BhutanOfficial Name: Kingdom of Bhutan

 CRIMINAL PENALTIES: While you are traveling in Bhutan, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different from our own.
 In some places you may be taken in for questioning if you don’t have your passport with you.
 In some places, it is illegal to take pictures of certain buildings.
 In some places driving under the influence could land you immediately in jail.
-These criminal penalties will vary from country to country.
 There are also some things that might be legal in the country you visit, but still illegal in the United States, and you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime, prosecutable in the United States.
+Anyone who is convicted of the possession, use, or trafficking of illegal drugs can expect jail sentences and heavy fines for the crime.
 If you break local laws in Bhutan, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not where you are going.

 SPECIAL CIRCUMSTANCES: Visitors are advised to carry cash or travelers checks, since credit cards are not widely accepted in Bhutan, particularly outside the cities.
-Indian rupees up to the 100 rupee denomination are accepted for purchases in Bhutan.
-The Bhutan Royal Monetary Authority has instructed shopkeepers and businesses not to accept Indian rupees in denominations above 100.
-Such money can be confiscated if found.
-International ATMs are not available in Bhutan.
+Indian rupees are usually accepted for purchases in Bhutan, although the Bhutan Royal Monetary Authority has instructed shopkeepers and businesses not to accept Indian rupees in denominations above 100.
+Denominations above this amount can be confiscated if found.
+A limited number of ATMs are available in Thimpu.